vladthegreen/community/demo-apps/get-all-sticky-notes-from-canvas-or-workspace/README.md

 2. Sticky Notes: the current Notes.
     - These are Shapes
     - They have a specific field to identify them: `'kind': 'sticky-rectangle'`

+## Contact us

+If you have any question or comments, please contact us in our [Bluescape Community site](https://community.bluescape.com/c/developer/14).